Child Care and Development Quality Initiatives

 California Infant and Early Childhood Mental Health Consultation Network:

 The California Infant and Early Education Mental Health Consultation Network (IECMHC) Network offers a variety of services, supports, and resources to child care and development providers seeking to support the social, emotional, and relational health and development of children ages birth to five, and the adults who care for them.
-For more information, visit IECMHC Network .
+For more information, please visit IECMHC Network .

 Family Child Care at Its Best:

 Training is provided to family child care (FCC) providers throughout the state, and to agencies who provide training to FCC providers.
 A variety of workshops are provided to train FCC providers on various topics to support children’s learning and development and to support serving children in mixed age groups.
 Courses are offered in English and Spanish (other languages are also available upon request).
 Trainings are offered at no cost to support quality improvement in early learning and care services.
 Courses are offered in English and Spanish.
-For more information, visit Family Child Care at its Best.
+For more information, please visit Family Child Care at its Best.

 California Early Childhood Mentor Program (CECMP):

 Chabot Community College administers the CECMP activities provided at 104 community college campuses across the state to support early learning and care providers with access to experienced mentor teachers and mentor directors.
-For more information, visit CECMP.
+For more information, please visit CECMP.

 Child Development Training Consortium (CDTC):

 Yosemite Community College District/Child Development Training Consortium (YCCD/CDTC) offers tuition assistance, tutoring, textbook loaning services, Spanish language translation and technical assistance for student support services, including Child Development permit stipends through two programs: the Child Development Permit Stipend Program and the Early Learning and Care Student Support Program.
 For college faculty, the Curriculum Alignment Project (CAP) serves to offer specialized professional development activities and common course guidelines for faculty in 60 community colleges.
-For more information, visit Child Development Training Consortium.
+For more information, please visit Child Development Training Consortium.

 Language Learning Project